ajoydas/hobbits/specs/spec.md

 ###### `0x0B` BLOCK_HEADERS

-Nodes may provide block roots to other nodes using the `BLOCK_HEADERS` message, usually in response to a `GET_BLOCK_HEADERS` message:
+Nodes may provide block roots to other nodes using the `BLOCK_HEADERS` message, usually in response to a `GET_BLOCK_HEADERS` message, with the following information contained in the body of the message:

 ```python
 {